yashsehgal/yashsehgal/README.md

 - [Economize.cloud (@economizecloud)](https://www.github.com/economizecloud) - Worked on economize.cloud dashboard application's UI and frontend.
 Changed the entire theme and components to light mode.
 Also, used tools such as Storybook, Chromatic for frontend component management.

 ## Volunteer work
+- Open Source and Web Development Mentor [@MUGDSC (Medicaps University - Google Developer Student Club)](https://gdsc.community.dev/medi-caps-university-indore/) - Taking sessions and workshops on topics such as Git and GitHub, frontend development.
+Spreading awareness of technologies offered by Google in the college.
 - [Codechef Medicaps Chapter](https://www.instagram.com/codechef_medicaps_chapter/) - Helped the chapter in graphic designing for making content for contests, sessions and events related to competitive coding.
 - [Medicaps University's ACM Chapter](http://medicaps.hosting.acm.org/) - Worked on the website from scratch using ReactJS, and SCSS.
 Helped in conducting various sessions, bootcamps and events regarding different technologies and domains.
 - Hackathons - Participated, Volunteered and Mentored people in various hackathons conducted by MLH, College/Student Communities and many other companies.